acg/dream-deploys/README.md

 #### What do you mean by an "atomic" deployment?

-In serving a request, either you will talk to the new code working against the new static files, or you will talk to the old code working against the old static files.
+For a given connection, either you will talk to the new code working against the new files, or you will talk to the old code working against the old files.
 You will never see a mix of old and new.

 #### How does the zero downtime part work?